YAMEROOOO/plover-german-syllatype/README.md

 > Reminder: These instructions are for this German theory and thus my further examples will revolve around this theory.

-The steno layout and order for my theory are the following and can also be seen in the image below:
+The steno layout and order for my theory are the following:

 Layout:
 ```